-Designing and developing websites is second nature to us, but it can be challenging if it is a process you have never been through before.
-Having a website created for your business is committing not only your money, but also the time to plan, review and test the finished site.
+Developing and designing websites is second nature to us, but it can be challenging if it is a process you have never been through before.
+Having a website created for your business is committing not only your money, but also the time to plan, review and test the finished website.

 So how can you survive this process and get the most out of your time and money but also out of your agency?
 One of the key aspects is the planning and research you do before asking for quotes.
 It is important that you are able to give as full a brief as possible when asking for a price as you are more likely to get a realistic price and time scale back.
 If the price seems too good to be true, then it usually is – the brief may have been misunderstood or not in-depth enough.

-If you are not sure where to start, then you should consider engaging an agency or a consultant to help you get to the point where you can ask for proposals and prices.
+If you are not sure where to start, then you should consider engaging an established website design agency or a consultant to help you get to the point where you can ask for proposals and prices.

 Starting point – the user journey

-You want to engage people with your site and ultimately have them perform an action, whether it is calling or placing an order.
-Considering users, their habits and behaviour will influence how your site is organised.
+You want to engage people with your website and ultimately have them perform an action, whether it is calling or placing an order.
+Considering users, their habits and behaviour will influence how your website is organised.